Read·Reflect·Connect

 Setting Intimacy Goals Together: Honoring God Through Sacred Connection

 God designed marriage to be a place of both covenant and desire.
 From the very beginning, intimacy was meant to be holy, joyful, and deeply unifying.
-Yet in the busyness of life, even godly marriages can drift into routine, where closeness becomes assumed rather than intentionally nurtured.
+Yet in the busyness of life, even godly marriages can drift into routine — where closeness is quietly assumed rather than intentionally nurtured.

 Intimacy Is Part of God's Design

-When couples pursue intimacy with intention, they honor God by:
+When a couple pursues intimacy with intention, they honor God by:

 - Valuing emotional closeness and vulnerability